bevy-procedural/meshes/README.md

   </a>
 </p>

-The objective of the [Bevy Procedural Project](https://bevy-procedural.org) is to furnish a comprehensive suite of packages for the generation of procedural graphics, unified by a consistent API.
+The objective of the [Bevy Procedural Project](https://bevy-procedural.org) is to provide a comprehensive suite of packages for the generation of procedural graphics, unified by a consistent API.

 The [bevy_procedural_meshes](https://bevy-procedural.org/meshes)-crate is a procedural mesh builder for bevy.
 It can use [Lyon](https://github.com/nical/lyon) to generate 2D shapes and extrude them into 3D meshes.
 It also supports (very!) simple methods for off-screen rendering and Constructive Solid Geometry.

-Run the editor example using `cargo watch -w editor/src -w src -x "run -p editor"`.
+Run the editor example using `cargo watch -w editor/src -w src -x "run -p editor --profile fast-dev"`.

 ## WARNING

-The Bevy Procedural ecosystem is presently in its nascent phase.
-Expect frequent API modifications as it is under active development, with many features yet to be implemented.
-We highly encourage contributions to enrich the project!
+This crate is still in a _very_ early stage of development.
+Expect frequent API modifications, bugs, and missing features.
+Feel free to contribute by opening issues, pull requests or sharing your ideas in [Github Discussion](https://github.com/bevy-procedural/meshes/discussions) or the [Bevy Discord](https://discord.gg/bevy).

 ## License